vsoch/django-river-ml/README.md

  - we have added more kinds of model types (under development)
  - we require each new model to be added with a flavor, and data (metrics, stats, etc.) is stored relevant to that.
 The original chanilly puts everything under "metrics" or "stats" and then wipes the database if a new flavor is added.
  - a few additional API endpoints were added (also under development)
+ - to remove the logic from the particular API implementation, we have a [client class](django_river_ml/client.py) that returns a boolean (success) and data result for each function.

 **under development** not ready to use yet!
 But should be with a few more evenings and the weekend :)